Zach Pascal Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Matchup vs. Buffalo

-- Pascal is averaging 18.5 receiving yards per game in two career matchups against the Bills, 14.0 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).
+- In his two matchups against the Bills, Pascal's 18.5 receiving yards average is 13.0 less than his over/under for Sunday's game (31.5).

-- In two matchups, Pascal has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Bills.
+- In two matchups, Pascal has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Bills.

-- This week Pascal will face the NFL's second-ranked pass defense (201.2 yards allowed per game).
+- The Bills have the NFL's second-ranked pass defense this season, surrendering 201.2 yards per game through the air.

+- The Bills have allowed six passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- In last week's game against the Jaguars, Pascal was targeted two times and recorded two catches for nine yards.
+- In last week's matchup with the Jaguars, Pascal caught two passes for nine yards while being targeted two times.

 Pascal's Indianapolis Teammates